dashlime/4tracks/README.md

 # 4tracks
 4tracks is a DAW written in C++.
 It's completly free and opensource.
 It's under GPLv3 license and it uses Qt6 and JUCE libraries.
 It is inspiring from Ableton software

+## Special thanks

+Thanks to [Ineside France](https://ineside.com/), for sponsoring this project with their VPS offers !

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.